 There exists a lot of action figures in the world.
 Many of them came into existence over a period of fifty years.
-Out of the numerous types, the LEGO Minifigure seems to be most loved.
-There is hardly any person that is involved in action figures that do not know about the LEGO Minifigure, thereby making it one of the widely recognized action figures in existence.
+Out of the numerous types, the original LEGO Minifigure seems to be most loved.
+There is hardly any person that is involved in action figures that do not know about the first LEGO Minifigure, thereby making it one of the widely recognized action figures in existence.

 For more than three decades, these small blocky figures that are usually of yellowish hue have continued to be loved by kids.
 We grew up loving those tiny yellow figures, and there is a great chance that you grew up doing the same.
 Those figures were what made me fall in love with everything their manufacturers churned out regularly, from new sets to new Minifigures.
 If you step into my abode, there is a great chance that you will see a lot of them displayed.
-I have numerous Technic sets and even modular buildings standing tall in my home.
+I have numerous Lego Technic sets and even modular buildings standing tall in my home.
 This is how much I love them.
 The reason some of us fell for this Minifigure is the fact that they oozed of simplicity.

 These Minifigures usually come with a head, legs, facial expression on their face, a torso, as well as hair.
 Sometimes, the hair can be changed to some kind of headgear.
 There is a great chance that you must have come across different Minifigures with different styles.